 Invoicing, measurement, and remuneration

 In deconstruction projects, unit prices (m³ concrete removal, m² wall opening, t reinforcing steel), lump sums for clearly delimited services, or hourly rates are common.
 The construction contract defines measurement rules, tolerances, and documentation obligations.
+Retention, payment milestones, price adjustment formulas or indexation, and approval procedures for daywork sheets should be set out to avoid disputes.

 Measurement and verification